-CASH-BASIS ACCOUNTING In cash-basis accounting, the company's transactions and financial transactions are recorded based on their date of payment.
+CASH-BASIS ACCOUNTING In cashbasis accounting, the company's transactions and financial transactions are recorded based on their date of payment.
 Cash-basis accounting does not include accounts receivable or accounts payable.
 CASH FLOW refers to money that comes into the company when it sells goods or services and money that goes out of the company.
-Other monetary income, such as investments, loans and dividends, are also included in the cash flow.
+Other monetary income, such as investments, loans and dividends, are also included in the cash flow

-COMPETITION The company is rarely the sole actor in the market.
-Other companies also compete for the same demand.
-In order to differentiate a company from its competitors, various means can be used such as location, products, quality, price and availability.
+COMPETITION A situation in which businesses offering similar products or services compete for the same demand.
+Businesses can differentiate themselves from competitors by various means, such as location, products, quality, price, and availability.
 Economic competition is regulated by competition legislation.
-See also "Direct and indirect competition".
+See also direct and indirect competition.

-COST An expense or part of an expense allocated to a certain period, most often to a financial period.
+COST In accounting, the term cost refers to an expense or part of an expense allocated to a certain financial period.